jain-abhinav02/Toxic_Spans_Detection/README.md

 ---
 ### Solution Approach
 Our solution is built upon RoBERTa language model and Conditional Random Fields (CRF).
 We pre-trained RoBERTa on Civil Comments dataset, enabling it to create better contextual representation for this task.
 We also employed the semi-supervised learning technique of selftraining, which allowed us to extend our training dataset.
 In addition to these, we also identified some pre-processing steps that significantly improved our F1 score.
 Our proposed system achieved a rank of 41 with an F1 score of 66.16%.

+Link to the paper : https://aclanthology.org/2021.semeval-1.118/

 ---
 ### Team members :